connext/documentation/docs/developers/guides/chain-abstraction.md

         callData: string | undefined,
     }
     ```

-- `signerAddress`: The address of signer who sends the transaction.

 The function returns a Promise that resolves to a `providers.TransactionRequest` object to be sent to the RPC provider.